Tokenizers

 Anthropic and Google do not publish a local tokenizer vocabulary for their current models, so an exact offline count is not possible; both expose a token-counting API for exact figures.
 For these families Fuse uses a deterministic estimator: each run of letters and digits costs ceil(length / charsPerToken) tokens and each other non-whitespace character costs one token.
 The Anthropic estimator uses 3.5 characters per token and the Gemini estimator uses 4, both published rules of thumb for English and code.
 The result is a stable estimate suitable for budgeting, not an exact count.
 For an exact offline count, use an OpenAI encoding; for an exact provider-specific count, use that provider's counting API.
 The estimators are AOT-safe and allocation-light, with no reflection.

-Choosing An Encoding
+Choosing an Encoding

 What This Does Not Cover